 Drill Matching Bolt Holes

 So many times we need to make matching holes to bolt something on.
 You purchased something to mount on your trailer or your workbench or some other project, but now you need the exact aligning holes to bolt it on.
 There are obviously many ways to accomplish it, but when this option is available, here is a super easy way to drill matching bolt holes perfectly every time.
-And, the best part — you don’t have to measure much.
+And, the best part – you do not have to measure much.

 The Classic Method

 But, what if we get one of the holes a little off?
 What a hassle.
 Go back and drill the holes a little larger till we can make it fit.
 Or, work to elongate a hole to make it fit.
 Or, maybe use this technique to force things to fit.
-Any way we do it, it’s a hassle and it turns out less than what we wanted.
+Any way we do it, it is a hassle and it turns out less than what we wanted.

 For situations like this, there is a simpler way.